mongodb/genny/docs/using.md

     Note the current [issue](#orgb084b49) running resmoke-test.
 Also, note that there is no schema-checking of the yaml.

+3. Update workload documentation.

+    ```bash
+    ./run-genny generate-docs
+    ```

+    If changes have been made to the workload name, description, owners, or keywords you need to generate documentation for the workload.
+Include the generated documentation with your commit.

-3. (Optional) To double-check which Actors run in each Phase, run your workload in dry-run mode with `debug` log level.
+4. (Optional) To double-check which Actors run in each Phase, run your workload in dry-run mode with `debug` log level.
 This would set up the workload and print it as a list of Phases with the Actors that run in each Phase, then quit:

     ```bash
     ./run-genny workload --dry-run --verbosity debug src/workloads/[workload_dir/workload_name.yml]
     ```

-4. (Optional) If you can run your system under test locally, you can test against it as a sanity-check:
+5. (Optional) If you can run your system under test locally, you can test against it as a sanity-check:

     ```bash
     ./run-genny workload -u [connection_uri] src/workloads/[workload_dir/workload_name.yml]
     ```

-5. (Optional) If you are using DSI, you can run your workload through it by copying or symlinking your Genny directory into your DSI workdir.
+6. (Optional) If you are using DSI, you can run your workload through it by copying or symlinking your Genny directory into your DSI workdir.
 See [Running DSI Locally](go/running-dsi-locally) for details:

 	```bash
 	./run-dsi onboarding  # introductory DSI command; see link above for details